Last updated on June 19th, 2025 at 08:29 am

 Visitors from out of state counter that they pay the bills through sales and tourist taxes, not to mention spending in support of local businesses and jobs.
 They prefer a level playing field.

-The Florida state legislature, responding to pressure from voters, passed legislation allowing resident preferences in 2023, and it was signed into law by Gov. DeSantis.
+The Florida state legislature, responding to pressure from voters, approved the new rules in 2023, and they went into effect in 2024.

 Any other changes?